-In the second scenario, \He would directly counter the paramagnetic limit enabling the restoration of SC: this would be a ``true'' JP compensation \cite{Jaccarino1962, FischerHPA1972, OdermattHPA1981}, requiring that the hfsc phase is spin singlet or spin triplet with a sizeable $d$ component along the applied field: \He solely acts on the spins,i.e., when the compensation of $H$ and \He becomes perfect at a certain field, \Hc remains restricted only by the orbital limit.
+In the second scenario, \He directly counters the paramagnetic limit enabling the restoration of SC: this would be a ``true'' JP compensation\ \cite{Jaccarino1962, FischerHPA1972, OdermattHPA1981}, requiring that the hfSC phase is spin singlet or spin triplet with a sizeable $d$ component along the applied field: \He solely acts on the spins, i.e., when the compensation of $H$ and \He becomes perfect at a certain field, \Hc remains restricted only by the orbital limit.
 Stunning examples were found among organic superconductors with field-reentrant phases attributed to the JP compensation effect\ \cite{KonoikePRB2004,UjiJPSJ2006}.
 However, the observed angular dependencies were extremely sensitive to the field alignment due the huge anisotropy of the orbital limit in these 2D materials.
-In both proposed scenarios, it is tempting to assume that the reentrant hfsc phase could be a resurgence of the field-reinforced superconducting phase observed for $H \parallel b$, persistent up to \Hm.
+In both proposed scenarios, a natural assumption is that the reentrant hfSC phase is a resurgence of the field-reinforced superconducting phase observed for a narrow angular range (few degrees) about $H \parallel b$, persistent up to \Hm.
 Otherwise, yet another pairing mechanism should take place in \UTe above \Hm.